-The ideals of Boy Scouting are spelled out in the Scout Oath, the Scout Law, the Scout motto, and the Scout slogan.
-The Boy Scout measures himself against these ideals and continually tries to improve.
+The ideals of Scouting are spelled out in the Scout Oath, the Scout Law, the Scout motto, and the Scout slogan.
+The Scout measures themselves against these ideals and continually tries to improve.
 The goals are high, and, as he reaches for them, he has some control over what and who he becomes.

-Boy Scouting is designed to take place outdoors.
+Scouts BSA is designed to take place outdoors.
 It is in the outdoor setting that Scouts share responsibilities and learn to live with one another.
 It is here that the skills and activities practiced at troop meetings come alive with purpose.
-Being close to nature helps Boy Scouts gain an appreciation for God’s handiwork and humankind’s place in it.
-The outdoors is the laboratory for Boy Scouts to learn ecology and practice conservation of nature’s resources.
+Being close to nature helps Scouts gain an appreciation for God’s handiwork and humankind’s place in it.
+The outdoors is the laboratory for Scouts to learn ecology and practice conservation of nature’s resources.

 Association with Adults

-Boys learn a great deal by watching how adults conduct themselves.
+Youth learn a great deal by watching how adults conduct themselves.
 Scout leaders can be positive role models for the members of their troops.
-In many cases a Scoutmaster who is willing to listen to boys, encourage them, and take a sincere interest in them can make a profound difference in their lives.
+In many cases a Scoutmaster who is willing to listen to them, encourage them, and take a sincere interest in them can make a profound difference in their lives.

-As Boy Scouts plan their activities and progress toward their goals, they experience personal growth.
-The Good Turn concept is a major part of the personal growth method of Boy Scouting.
-Boys grow as they participate in community service projects and do Good Turns for others.
+As Scouts plan their activities and progress toward their goals, they experience personal growth.
+The Good Turn concept is a major part of the personal growth method of Scouts BSA.
+Youth grow as they participate in community service projects and do Good Turns for others.
 Probably no device is so successful in developing a basis for personal growth as the daily Good Turn.
 The religious emblems program also is a large part of the personal growth method.
-Frequent personal conferences with his Scoutmaster help each Boy Scout to determine his growth toward Scouting’s aims.
+Frequent personal conferences with his Scoutmaster help each Scout to determine their growth toward Scouting’s aims.

-The Boy Scout program encourages boys to learn and practice leadership skills.
-Every Boy Scout has the opportunity to participate in both shared and total leadership situations.
+The Scouts BSA program encourages youth to learn and practice leadership skills.
+Every Scout has the opportunity to participate in both shared and total leadership situations.
 Understanding the concepts of leadership helps a boy accept the leadership role of others and guides him toward the citizenship aim of Scouting.

-The uniform makes the Boy Scout troop visible as a force for good and creates a positive youth image in the community.
-Boy Scouting is an action program, and wearing the uniform is an action that shows each Boy Scout’s commitment to the aims and purposes of Scouting.
-The uniform gives the Boy Scout identity in a world brotherhood of youth who believe in the same ideals.
-The uniform is practical attire for Boy Scout activities and provides a way for Boy Scouts to wear the badges that show what they have accomplished.
+The uniform makes the Scout troop visible as a force for good and creates a positive youth image in the community.
+Scouting is an action program, and wearing the uniform is an action that shows each Scout’s commitment to the aims and purposes of Scouting.
+The uniform gives the Scout identity in a world Scout movement of youth who believe in the same ideals.
+The uniform is practical attire for Scout activities and provides a way for Scouts to wear the badges that show what they have accomplished.